binayjy8/PR-H-C/README.md

-projec Binay bhusan mohanta. is only
+proje Binay bhusan mohanta. is only